Con Alma’s Response to COVID-19

 Con Alma's COVID-19 Response

-In light of the evolving public health emergency due to COVID-19, Con Alma Health Foundation continues to take a number of steps in an attempt to minimize exposure and slow the projected spread of infection.
+In light of the evolving public health threat due to COVID-19, Con Alma Health Foundation continues to take a number of steps in an attempt to minimize exposure and slow the projected spread of infection.
 Until further notice, Con Alma has suspended all in-person meetings at the Con Alma office.
 In the interim, all staff are working remotely and can be reached via email or other means as arranged.

 VACCINE ROLLOUT & COMMUNITY REBUILD